pinyin/fragment/README.md

 The mixin API `fragment` allows you to return anything from your builder: a `List`, a `PreferredSizeWidget`, a builder function... which makes it the only way to go in some situations like caching a [Material AppBar](https://docs.flutter.io/flutter/material/AppBar-class.html), where the parent widget `Scaffold` is expecting [a special subtype of `Widget`](https://docs.flutter.io/flutter/material/Scaffold/appBar.html) instead of a `Widget` .

-The widget API `Fragment` also has its own pros: you can use context in your builder and everything would work as expected, e.g. when you want to use `InheritedModel` in your subtree, the cached subtree will be rebuilt with the model, even if the corresponding `deps` are not changed.
+The widget API `Fragment` also has its own pros: you can use context in your builder and everything would work as expected, e.g. when you want to use `InheritedModel` in your subtree, the cached subtree will be rebuilt with the model, even if its corresponding `deps` are not changed.

-TL;DR: use `Fragment` widget when you want to use context or have a dynamic number of fragments, use `fragment` when you want to make a your cached subtree.
+TL;DR: use `Fragment` widget when you want to use context in your subtree, use `fragment` when you want to cache something other than a `Widget`.

 ## Future Plans